Affordable & Clean Energy

 The problems with current energy consumption

-Climate Change: Energy is the dominant contributor - burning fossil fuel emits carbon dioxide into the atmosphere, creating a man-made greenhouse effect for the world, whose insulation creates global warming and climate change.
-Energy currently contributes around 60% of global greenhouse gas emissions (UN, 2017), and by 2030 global demand for energy is expected to rise by 20–35% (Better Growth, Better Climate, 2014).
-Stabilizing global temperature will require reducing the carbon content of energy consumption, a shift to renewable or nuclear power from fossil power, significant energy efficiency and large-scale deployment of carbon capture and storage (CCS) for remaining fossil fuel use.
+Climate Change: Energy is the main contributor, producing around 60% of global greenhouse gas emissions (UN, 2017): burning fossil fuel emits carbon dioxide into the atmosphere, creating a man-made greenhouse effect for the world, whose insulation creates global warming.
+By 2030 global demand for energy is expected to rise by 20–35% (Better Growth, Better Climate, 2014).
+Stabilizing global temperature will require de-carbonising energy consumption, a shift to renewable or nuclear power from fossil fuels, significant energy efficiency and large-scale deployment of carbon capture and storage (CCS) for remaining fossil fuel use.

 Politics: As a result, governments subsidise demand for fossil fuels: To the tune of nearly $550 billion of public money worldwide in 2013, making energy access a political issue, and an opportunity cost for sustainable development priorities (World Bank, 2015) and capital-intensive renewables investment.